smayadev/django-url-shortener/README.md

 - Allow anonymous users to create API keys (restrict by IP? require email verification?)
 - Add API request rate limiting
+- Automatically load some starting captcha question and answers into the database
+- Document running tests with the new Docker setup
+- Automatically create a superuser based on .env variables
+- Document API